ADA f English, German, Polish, Hungarian, Italian, Finnish, Ancient GermanicOriginally a short form of Germanic names such as

 here "army" and

-weald "power, leader, ruler".
+weald "powerful, mighty".
 The Old Norse cognate

 Haraldr was also common among Scandinavian settlers in England.
 This was the name of five kings of Norway and three kings of Denmark.
 It was also borne by two kings of England, both of whom were from mixed Scandinavian and Anglo-Saxon backgrounds, including Harold II who lost the Battle of Hastings (and was killed in it), which led to the Norman Conquest.
 After the conquest the name died out, but it was eventually revived in the 19th century.

-HARPER f & m EnglishFrom an Old English surname that originally belonged to a person who played the harp or who made harps.
-A notable bearer was the American author Harper Lee (1926-2016), who wrote
+Harper f & m EnglishFrom an English surname that originally belonged to a person who played or made harps (Old English

-HARRIET f EnglishEnglish form of
+Harriet f EnglishEnglish form of

-HENRIETTE, and thus a feminine form of
+Henriette, and thus a feminine form of

-HARRY.
+Harry.
 It was first used in the 17th century, becoming very common in the English-speaking world by the 18th century.
 Famous bearers include the Americans Harriet Beecher Stowe (1811-1896), the author of

 Uncle Tom's Cabin, and the abolitionist Harriet Tubman (1820-1913).

-HARRY m EnglishMedieval English form of
+Harry m English, Dutch, Swedish, GermanMedieval English form of

-HENRY.
+Henry.
 In modern times it is used as a diminutive of both

-Henry and
+Henry and names beginning with

-HAROLD.
-A famous bearer was American president Harry S. Truman (1884-1972).
+Har.
+Famous bearers include the American president Harry S. Truman (1884-1972), who was named after his uncle Harrison, and the British royal Prince Harry (1984-), who is actually named Henry.
 It is also the name of the boy wizard in J. K. Rowling's

 Harry Potter series of books, first released in 1997.

-HARSHA m Indian, Kannada, Telugu, SanskritMeans
+Harsha m Kannada, Telugu, SanskritMeans

 "happiness" in Sanskrit.
-This was the name of a 7th-century emperor of northern India.
+Harsha (or Harṣa, also called Harshavardhana) was a 7th-century emperor of northern India.
 He was also noted as an author.

-HARUKI m JapaneseFrom Japanese
+Haruki m JapaneseFrom Japanese

 晴 (haru) meaning "clear weather" or